stelviodev/stelvio/docs/guides/api-gateway.md

 ### Public Routes

-Routes are public by default unless default authorizer is set with `set_default_auth`.
-Use `auth=False` to explicitly make a route public when a default authorizer is set:
+Routes are public by default.
+To protect all routes, assign an authorizer to `api.default_auth`.
+To make specific routes public when using a default authorizer, set `auth=False` on those routes:

 ```python
 # Without default auth - routes are public